Piolintech123/WRO2026-FE-PiolinTech/docs/components/03_Motors.md

 The motor hardware is identical in both competition rounds.

-During Open, the EV3 uses information from:
+During Open, the EV3 uses:

 ```text
 S1 Gyro